Pipeline Script

 Call wsadmin command

-You can execute a wsadmin command in Script.
-The wsadmin command is running against the BAW server associated to the Stage Workflow configuration.
+You can execute a wsadmin command in a Script.
+The wsadmin command is running against the BAW server associated with the Stage Workflow configuration.
 For example,

 ssh AdminTask.BPMSetEnvironmentVariable(‘[-containerAcronym ${APP_ACRONYM} -containerSnapshotAcronym ${SNAPSHOT_ACRONYM} -environmentVariableName TEST_KEY -environmentVariableValue 8899]’)

-This Script first logon BAW server using ssh, then execute the wsadmin commmand there to update the Workflow environment variable.
-The format of the Script to call wsadmin command is
+This Script first logs on to the BAW server using ssh, then executes the wsadmin command there to update the Workflow environment variable.
+The format of the Script to call a wsadmin command is

 ssh + space + wsadmin command

-We also support execute script file for wasadmin command including parametes.
+We also support executing script files for wsadmin commands, including parameters.
 For example,

 ssh -f /tmp/bpmtask.py